-Now, this isn’t to scare you, I know plenty of people that work in Hagwons in Korea and haven’t had the bad luck that I did, but I think that it’s important for me not to gloss over my experience.
-Though I’ve written many blog posts about my travels through Korea, my day to day working life is one aspect that I always kept to myself.
+Now, this isn’t to scare you, I know plenty of people that work in Hagwons in Korea and haven’t had the bad luck that I did.
+However, I think that it’s important for me not to gloss over my experience.

 I also believe that it is difficult to truly convey a bad situation in your life to others (through writing or otherwise) without coming across as a Debbie Downer or seen to be exaggerating.
 I’ll let you draw your conclusions if you let me share my story.

 When I first arrived in Korea, tensions were high at the school as the last teacher had left abruptly due to not seeing eye to eye with the Hagwon management.
 At the time, they made it sound as though she was just being a Diva, but in retrospect, I now believe that she was treated badly.